The main contributing activity to selective extraction of species in the Celtic Seas ecoregion is fisheries, with demersal and

 Other main pressures in the Celtic seas

-Time-series of average of relative fishing mortality (F to FMSY ratio) and biomass (SSB to BMSY trigger ratio) by fish guild.
+Time-series of average of relative fishing mortality (F to FMSY ratio) and biomass (SSB to BMSY trigger ratio) by fisheries guild for benthic, demersal and pelagic stocks (see Annex A).